edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>A code specifying a reason for this document status.<br/>A code specifying a reason for this financial adjustment.<br/>The code specifying the reason for this payment balance out.<br/>The code specifying a reason for this communication event.<br/>The code specifying the reason for this validation status.<br/>The code specifying the reason for this applied allowance charge.<br/>The code specifying the reason for this cancellation status.<br/>The code specifying the reason for this header balance out.<br/>
+Comments: <br/>A code specifying a reason for this document status.<br/>The code specifying the reason for this payment balance out.<br/>A code specifying a reason for this financial adjustment.<br/>The code specifying a reason for this communication event.<br/>The code specifying the reason for this validation status.<br/>The code specifying the reason for this applied allowance charge.<br/>The code specifying the reason for this cancellation status.<br/>The code specifying the reason for this header balance out.<br/>

 Domains: